lakshya-0264/lakshya-0264/README.md

 ###

-Final year ECE student at **LNMIIT, Jaipur** passionate about building useful & scalable web applications with integrating AI and solving daily life problems.
+**Final-year ECE student at LNMIIT, Jaipur** — focused on creating scalable web applications, embedding AI into everyday solutions, and constantly learning through hands-on development and research.

 ###